 Accredited status is the IRMS’s mark of professionalism and commitment.
 It is a form of membership that demonstrates you have reached a prescribed standard of experience and learning as an information professional.
 It is available to all information professionals regardless of professional qualification.

-Accreditation has been developed over the last decade by a subcommittee consisting of practitioners from private and public sectors as well as academics to create a rigorous but flexible process.
-When first launched, accreditation was only possible by written application but now, a revised written format as well as an oral interview option are available.
+Accreditation has been developed over the last decade by a subcommittee consisting of practitioners from the private and public sectors and academics to create a rigorous but flexible process.
+When first launched, accreditation was only possible by written application, but now a revised written format as well as an oral interview option is available.

 - the right to use the post-nominal letters AMIRMS.
 These are a visible indication of your status as an accredited member of a professional association;

-- a job market advantage: employers increasingly specify professional accreditation as a requirement in job specifications or the commitment to enter the accreditation process;
+- a job market advantage: employers increasingly state professional accreditation as a requirement in job specifications or the commitment to enter the accreditation process;

 - personal professional growth and confidence from both the status and the process of applying;